Riya7195/Rememberance-1/README.md

-# simon-1
+# Rememberance
-A vintage Simon Game Prototype
+A vintage Simon Game Prototype with a children friendly UI